From a single serum sample, we quantify multiple biomarkers — known and newly discovered. Advanced. Automated. Affordable.

 For GFR(NMR), the generated signals from serum samples corresponds with concentrations of the targeted metabolites with results reported in mL/minute/1.73 m2.

-Our FDA-cleared AXINON® System is the core technology platform we use to develop diagnostic tests for illnesses stemming from metabolic dysfunction, including chronic heart, kidney and liver diseases.
+Our AXINON® System, using FDA-cleared technology, is the core platform we use to develop diagnostic tests for illnesses stemming from metabolic dysfunction, including chronic heart, kidney and liver diseases.
 This system incorporates diagnostic testing algorithms into nuclear magnetic resonance (NMR) spectroscopy for precise results.